 Dr. Suzuki called his approach the Mother Tongue Method.
 Just as children learn to speak their native language and then learn to read books, so will a young child learn to play music.
 Daily listening to the Suzuki recording is a must to learn violin.
 Notereading is taught once a child has learned the basics of the instrument and has also learned to read books.

 While private lessons are where most new technique and pieces are learned, group lessons are of equal importance.
 Children are motivated to learn when they get to learn aside other children and make music together.
-Due to rebuilding the studio after nearly a decade off of teaching, group lessons will not be held fall of 2024.
+Group lessons are held weekly throughout the school year.

 The early years are crucial for developing mental processes and muscle coordination.
 Formal music training can begin by 4 years old.
 Younger children are encouraged to attend music classes such as Music Together or Kindermusik.